 Published by the American Parkinson Disease Association, 2019

-This single page PDF describes how fatigue manifests itself in Parkinson’s disease and its detrimental effect on quality of life.
+This 2-page fact sheet (PDF) describes how fatigue manifests itself in Parkinson’s disease and its detrimental effect on quality of life.
 Some aspects may be treatable by improving sleep, altering Parkinson’s medications, treating depression, or through exercise.

 En Español: La fatiga en la enfermedad de Párkinson